iSHAREScheme/Documentation/demo-and-testing/ctt.rst

 The Conformance Test Tool (CTT) enables users to perform automated tests on their API services.
 To be allowed to join the production environment of the iSHARE Network, parties will need to pass all test cases that apply to their role in the iSHARE Network.
 The CTT will show you per test case whether you passed or failed the case.

 To be able to join the iSHARE network in the production environment, you are required to pass a full test run for your specific role in the network.
-If you have passed the test run for your specific role, please notify us of this at tooling@ishareworks.org with the identifier of your test run.
+If you have passed the test run for your specific role, please notify us of this at support@ishare.eu with the identifier of your test run.

 Portal
 ------

 Users can login to the CTT at `admin portal <https://ctt.isharetest.net/admin>`_ and run a set of test cases on their API services.
-In order to login please request an account at tooling@ishareworks.org.
+In order to login please request an account at support@ishare.eu.
 Key functionalities what users of the Conformance Test Tool can do:

 * Run the full test run for a specific role in the iSHARE Network (i.e. Service Provider or Authorization Registry) on your API services;
 * Run a test run on your specific API Service (i.e. /token or /delegation);